When communities attempt to police the police, they often get, well… policed.

 Sources who have participated in various organized cop-watching groups in cities such as New York; Chicago; Cleveland; Las Vegas; Oakland; Arlington, Texas; Austin; and lastly Ferguson, Missouri, told Truthout they have experienced a range of police intimidation tactics, some of which have been caught on film.
 Cop watchers told Truthout they have been arrested in several states, including Texas, New York, Ohio and California in retaliation for their filming activity.

 More recently, in September, three cop watchers were arrested while monitoring police activity during a traffic stop in Arlington, Texas.
 A group of about 20 people, a few of them associated with the Tarrant County Peaceful Streets Project, gathered at the intersection of South Cooper Street and Lynda Lane during a Saturday night on September 6 to film police as they conducted a traffic stop.
 A video of what happened next was posted at YouTube.

 “When we first started [cop watching, the police] seemed kind of bothered a little bit,” Watkins told Truthout.
-“There was a change somewhere where [the police] started becoming a little bit more offended, and we started having more cop watchers so I guess they felt like they needed to start bringing more officers to traffic stops.”
+“There was a change somewhere where they started becoming a little bit more offended, and we started having more cop watchers, so I guess they felt like they needed to start bringing more officers to traffic stops.”

-On the night of Watkin’s arrest, his group had previously monitored two other traffic stops without any confrontation with Arlington police officers before the incident that led to the arrests.
+On the night of Watkins’s arrest, his group had previously monitored two other traffic stops without any confrontation with Arlington police officers before the incident that led to the arrests.